NebraLtd/Helium-Guides/docs/indoor-rockpi-hotspot/overview.md

 * Increase the separation between the equipment and receiver.
 * Connect the equipment into an outlet on a circuit different from that to which the receiver is connected.
 * Consult the dealer or an experienced radio/TV technician for help.

+#### RoHS

+All our ROCK Pi miners have been tested under the EU RoHS Directive 2011/65/ EU and its amendmant directive 2015/863/EU� You can view the certification [here](https://github�com/NebraLtd/Helium-Guides/tree/main/docs/certifications/ indoor/rock-pi/RoHS)